What is the rsop command? How do you determine what GPO policies are applied to a computer or user?

 A quick overview of RsoP (Resultant Set of Policy)

-RsoP is one of my favorite Active Directory Troubleshoot Tools for testing and troubleshooting group policy settings at the client level.
+RsoP is one of my favorite Active Directory management tools for testing and troubleshooting group policy settings at the client level.

 RsoP (Resultant Set of Policy) has two modes, Logging Mode and Planning mode.